Looking after the welfare of our students is paramount to our educational practice.

 study meets their social, welfare and academic needs and targets.
 The Teaching,

-Learning and Welfare Lead also oversees the school’s conflict resolution processes
+Learning and Welfare Officer also oversees the school’s conflict resolution processes

 and administrates annual reviews.